ana-bagic/JAVA1/README.md

 # Laboratory exercises for Selected Topics in Software Development 1 @ FER
-also known as Čupićeva Java 1
+3. year, winter semester, (also known as Čupićeva Java 1)
-3. year, winter semester

 ## 1. lab
 * developing custom collections from scratch